Adi-iitd/AI-Art/README.md

 Recent art experiments are the use of "generative adversarial networks" (GANs).
 GANs are "neural networks" that teach themselves through their own experimentation, rather than being programmed by humans. *It could be argued that the ability of machines to learn what things look like, and then make convincing new examples, marks the advent of "creative" AI.*

-I will cover three different methods by which you can create novel arts, solely by code - Neural Style Transfer, CycleGAN, Pix2pix
+I will cover three different methods by which you can create novel arts, solely by code - **Neural Style Transfer, CycleGAN,** and **Pix2pix.**

 ***